darrenmothersele/darrenmothersele.github.io/_posts/2013-09-09-pixel-coat.md

 <!--break-->

-The coat made it's first appearence at Laser Cave in Oct 2013, and has since been revised and appeared at London Decompression 2013.
+The coat made it's first appearance at Laser Cave in Oct 2013, and has since been revised and appeared at London Decompression 2013.

 <img src="/img/project/pixelcoat-lg.jpg" alt="RGB LED Pixel Coat">